TimoBakx/messenger-workshop/README.md

 of the services provided, only the Symfony application and a database.
 Feel free to run things locally using the following instructions:

- 1. Clone repository
- 1. Install dependencies using `composer install`
+ 1. Create project `composer create-project brumann/workshop-skeleton workshop`
  1. Run a PHP internal webserver: `php -S 127.0.0.1:8000 -t public/`

 Additionally make sure that you have a database server like MySQL or Postgres